coolstar/max98357a/README.txt

 WIP MAX98357A Amp driver for Windows

-Note: This driver is currently incomplete and is missing the API to tell Intel SST to enable endpoints

-It either needs said API to be implemented or needs "CoolStar I2S Audio" (replacement for the SST driver)
+Note: This driver is only compatible with Skylake / Kabylake / Kaby-Lake-R as this uses "IntcAudioSSTMultiHwCodecAPI" which seems like it was special made for the Pixelbook to talk to Intel SST...